tanvirr007/CustomROM_build_guide_aosp/README.md

 ```
 <br>

-<b>Note:</b> Here, "rom_name" means, use the rom name that you're going to build or you can choose any kind names whatever the fuck you want
+<b>Note:</b> Here, 'rom_name' means, use the rom name that you're going to build or you can choose any kind names whatever the fuck you want

 ## Clone Rom Source ##